KasperSkytte/AutoTax/README.md

   -b    Run all BATS unit tests to assure everything is working as intended (requires git).
   -v    Print version and exit.
 ```

+Using the example data in `/test/example_data/` a usage example would be:
+`bash autotax.bash -i test/example_data/10k_fSSUs.fa -t 20`.

+The main output files can then be found in the `output/` folder and all intermediate files along the way in `temp/`.

 # Running AutoTax from a docker container (recommended)
 To run AutoTax through a docker container first install [Docker Engine - Community](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as described there.
 A prebuilt image `autotax` based on Ubuntu Linux 18.04 can then be retrieved from [Docker Hub](https://hub.docker.com/) with all the required software and dependencies preinstalled (exact versions that are tested and guaranteed to work as intended):